chenjianjx/srb4j/documents/test-cases/client-test-cases.md

 * Set the allowed domains as empty string
 * Set the allowed domains as http://foo.com
 * Set the allowed domains as http://srb4jclient.chenjianjx.com:8000 and http://foo.com

+# Back Office Test Cases

+## Username/password generation
+* Input valid username
+* Input invalid username

+## First time log in
+* After logging in, check the prompt message about why you should reset password
+* Go to the users page without changing password
+* Go to the users page after changing password

+## Log in
+* Empty input
+** Both empty
+** Username empty
+** Password empty
+* Wrong username
+* Wrong password
+* Correct input
+* Correct input with spaces around
+* Go to password changing page without logging in
+* Go to user list page without logging in
+* Hit "log out" url without logging in

+## Log out
+Try it

+## Change password
+* Empty input
+** All empty
+** Fill current password only
+** Fill new password only
+** Fill confirmation password only
+* Wrong current password
+* New password do not match the pattern
+* New passwords don't match

+## Front Users page
+* Check when there is no user
+* Check when there are a few users
+* Check when there are enough users that paginantion is possible